-Various parties, including Belfius Bank, have been summoned by Arco - Cooperative shareholders in two separate procedures, i.e., one procedure before the Dutch-speaking Commercial Court of Brussels and another procedure before the Court of First Instance of Antwerp, Section Turnhout.
+Various parties, including Belfius Bank, have been summoned by Arco - Cooperative shareholders in three separate procedures, i.e. one procedure before the Dutch speaking Commercial Court of Brussels, one procedure before the Court of First Instance of Antwerp, Section Turnhout and another procedure before the Court of First Instance of Brussels.

-On 30 September 2014, 737 shareholders from three companies of the Arco Group (Arcopar, Arcoplus and Arcofin) initiated proceedings against the Arco entities and Belfius Bank before the Dutch-speaking Commercial Court of Brussels (the "Brussels Proceedings").
-On 19 December 2014, 1,027 additional shareholders of the Arco entities joined in the Brussels Proceedings.
-On 15 January 2016, 405 additional shareholders of the Arco entities joined the Brussels Proceedings, resulting in a total of 2,169 plaintiffs.
+On 30 September 2014, 737 shareholders from 3 companies of the Arco Group (Arcopar, Arcoplus and Arcofin) initiated (with support of Deminor) proceedings against the Arco entities and Belfius Bank before the Dutch speaking Commercial Court of Brussels (the "Deminor Proceedings").
+On 19 December 2014, 1,027 additional shareholders of the Arco entities joined in the Deminor Proceedings.
+On 15 January 2016, 405 additional shareholders of the Arco entities joined the Deminor Proceedings, resulting in a total of 2,169 plaintiffs.
 The plaintiffs have requested that the Brussels Court rule, among other things, that:

-- the agreements by virtue of which they became shareholders of the relevant Arco entities are null and void; - the defendants should, jointly and severally, reimburse the plaintiffs for their financial contribution in these entities plus interest; and - the defendants are liable for certain additional damages to the plaintiffs.
-The financial contribution of the 2,169 plaintiffs for which reimbursement is sought amounted to approximately EUR 6.5 million (in principal amount) as at the date of this Prospectus.
+- the agreements by virtue of which they became shareholders of the relevant Arco entities are null and void; - the defendants should, jointly and severally, reimburse the plaintiffs their financial contribution in these entities plus interest; and - the defendants are liable for certain additional damages to the plaintiffs.

-The plaintiffs' claims in the Brussels Proceedings are based on allegations of fraud and/or error on the part of the Arco entities and Belfius Bank.
+The financial contribution of the 2,169 plaintiffs for which reimbursement is sought amounted to approximately EUR 6.5 million (principal amount) as at the date of this Report.
+The plaintiffs' claims in the Deminor Proceedings are based on allegations of fraud and/or error on the part of the Arco entities and Belfius Bank.
 In the alternative, the plaintiffs have argued that Belfius Bank breached its general duty of care as a normal and prudent banker.
 In relation to Belfius Bank, the plaintiffs have referred to certain letters and brochures allegedly containing misleading information issued by the predecessors of Belfius Bank.
 The Belgian State and the Chairman of the Management Board of the Arco entities are also defendants in the proceedings before the Commercial Court of Brussels.
-Belfius Bank needs to submit its first legal briefs on 16 August 2018 and the case will normally be pleaded during several pleading sessions in June 2021.
+Belfius Bank has submitted its first legal briefs on 16 August 2018 and the case will normally be pleaded during several pleading sessions in June 2021.